It’s Possible to Teach English Overseas!

-Lisanna McDermott — Seattle, Washington USA
+Lisanna McDermott — Seattle, Washington

 Presently, I live in Milan, Italy, and teach English full time.
 The TEFL certificate opened up a world I absolutely love.
 The concepts and tools taught by Canterbury have proven invaluable every day.